NunoSempere/Turing_Machine/README.md

 ***

-Below is a transcription of my notes, which are dry but should be easy to understand.
-The states are gradually defined as the Turing machine moves, and then modified when it makes sense to do so.
+Below is a transcription of my notes, which are dry but should be easy to understand: you might find them both exhaustive and exhausting and thus, you probably have better things to do with your time.
+Anyways, the states are gradually defined as the Turing machine moves, and then modified when it makes sense to do so.

 Pero, Nuño, ¿por qué lo has escrito en inglés y no en español?
-Porque mi bibliografía estaba en inglés, porque escribir código en c en español es engorroso, y porque me confunde un poco cambiar de idioma rápidamente.
+Porque mi bibliografía estaba en inglés, porque escribir código en c en español es engorroso, y porque me confunde un poco cambiar de idioma.

 (divisor 1.0) Accepts if n doesn't divide m, rejects otherwise.